jerjunkel/momo-animator/README.md

 ### Add Momo using a script tag on your page.

-Momo will be added to the `window` namespace as a property named `momo` and will be accessible on all pages.
+Momo will be added to the `window` namespace as a property named `Momo` and will be accessible on all pages.

 ```html
 <script src="/path/to/momo.js"></script>